kynan/wolfhpc2012/slides.md

 ... encapsulates *specialist expertise* to deliver *problem- and platform-specific optimisations*

+## Just-in-time (JIT) compilation

+... makes *problem-specific* generated code *transparently* available to the application at runtime

+!NOTES

 ## In combination, they

 * raise the level of abstraction and incorporate domain-specific knowledge